BillKlineVT/myBrew/README.md

 ## UI
 ![alt text](https://github.com/BillKlineVT/myBrew/blob/master/myBrew%20screenshots/myBrew%20UI%20screenshot.png?raw=true)
 - The main user interface is intended to be touchscreen friendly, but needs some more work to evaluate button sizes
 - There are tabs for displays relevant to each step of the brewing process.
-This includes

 ## File Structure
 - Base directory of repo includes source code and project files for the QT IDE-based GUI for myBrew